 Extensive empirical research in psychology, cognitive science, neuroscience, and education has identified some of the many benefits we receive when we engage with nature.
 These include benefits for our physical health, our mental and emotional wellbeing, cognitive performance, and learning outcomes.

-Stress Reduction Theory states that natural environments have stress-reducing and psychologically restorative influence, while urban environments hamper recuperation (Ulrich et al, 1991).
-Research in Stress Reduction Theory (SRT) has found exposure to nature results in a “shift towards a more positively-toned emotional state” and to have a physiologically restorative influence to reduce stress and improve physiological recovery and healing in hospital settings (Ulrich, 1999).
+Stress Reduction Theory: Stress Reduction Theory states that natural environments have stress-reducing and psychologically restorative influence, while urban environments hamper recuperation (Ulrich et al, 1991).
+Research in Stress Reduction Theory (SRT) has found exposure to nature results in a “shift towards a more positively-toned emotional state” and has a physiologically restorative influence to reduce stress and improve physiological recovery and healing in hospital settings (Ulrich, 1999).
 Stress is known to negatively impact health and cognitive performance, making the application of this theory in learning spaces all the more worthwhile.

-A recent study found that the feeling of calm contentment that we get when we interact with nature, specifically in areas with an abundance of trees, means that our psychological needs are being met (Neuroscience News; Landon et al, 2020).
-Engaging with nature instills a sense of wellbeing due to the important physical and psychological health benefits.
-This feeling of wellbeing is linked to stronger feelings of place attachment (Neuroscience News; Landon et al, 2020).
+Nature and Wellbeing: A recent study found that the feeling of calm contentment that we get when we interact with nature, specifically in areas with an abundance of trees, means that our psychological needs are being met (Neuroscience News; Landon et al, 2020).
+Engaging with nature instills a sense of well-being due to the important physical and psychological health benefits.
+This feeling of well-being is linked to stronger feelings of place attachment (Neuroscience News; Landon et al, 2020).

 This is part two of a three-part series, where we dive into how the physical school building is causing stress for students and faculty, research-informed wellness-focused design strategies, and how to design educational buildings with empathy.
-Read part 1 and 3 here:
+Explore part 1 and part 3.